-Leveling ensures proper condensate drainage from the heat exchanger.
+Leveling ensures proper condensate drainage from the heat exchanger and induced draft blower.
 For proper flue pipe drainage, the furnace must be level lengthwise from end to end.
 The furnace should have a slight tilt from back to front with the access doors downhill from the back panel approximately 1/2 to 3/4 inches.
 The slight tilt allows the heat exchanger condensate, generated in the recuperator coil, to flow forward to the recuperator coil front cover.